bhchoi/bhchoi.github.io/_posts/tensorflow_in_practice/2020-04-28-TensorFlow-in-Practice-Second-Week1.md

 ---
-title: "Tensorflow in Practice 첫번째 강의 Week4"
+title: "Tensorflow in Practice 두번째 강의 Week1"
 date: 2020-04-26 00:38:00 +0800
 categories: [Tensorflow, Tensorflow in Practice]
 tags: [Tensorflow in Practice]